jeroen94704/klepcbgen/README.md

 ## Usage

-While this script takes care of a lot of the tedious and error-prone drudge-work (most notably correctly positioning all switches), the end-result is not a finished layout you can immediately send off to be manufactured.
+While this script takes care of a lot of the tedious and error-prone drudge-work (most notably correctly positioning all switches), the end-result is not a finished design you can immediately send off to be manufactured.
 There are a few manual steps required to get everything in working order:

 1. Execute the script from the commandline, e.g. using the provided example layout as input: `python klepcbgen.py example_layout.json mykeyboard`
 2. This generates a KiCad project in the subdirectory "mykeyboard"